Codeception/codeception.github.com/docs/modules/Cli.md

 #### runShellCommand

 Executes a shell command.
-Fails If exit code is > 0.
-You can disable this by setting second parameter to false
+Fails if exit code is > 0.
+You can disable this by passing `false` as second argument

 {% highlight php %}